-A blog to share the experience of an off-track thoroughbred racehorse and owner as they both learn dressage
+A blog to share the experience of retraining two off-track thoroughbred racehorses and their owner as they both learn dressage

 Ahhhhh loving Jag was the easy part...We'll miss him forever ....We'll especially miss the magic that he brought each time we saw him...he always made our hears beat a little faster and took our breath away!!Was he really here or was he a dream ...a mirage??Lucky girl you got to live the dream if only briefly!!THANK YOU for sharing your handsome boy your black beauty with all of US ...we love you!!!